Ibraka1/PetStore/README.md

-# Pet Store Api Test
+# Pet Store Api Automation Test

 Pet Store is a opensource API that performs requests to the database to get, add, update or delete records based on the request.
 In this project I just made post request and assertions